 We entered into the Merger Agreement with SCH, a special purpose acquisition company, on September 15, 2020.
-Pursuant to the Merger Agreement, Merger Sub, a newly formed subsidiary of SCH, merged with and into Opendoor Labs Inc. Upon the consummation of the Closing on December 18, 2020, the separate corporate existence of Merger Sub ceased; Opendoor Labs Inc. survived and became a wholly owned subsidiary of SCH, which was renamed Opendoor Technologies Inc.
+Pursuant to the Merger Agreement, Merger Sub, a newly formed subsidiary of SCH, merged with and into Opendoor.
+Upon the consummation of the Closing on December 18, 2020, the separate corporate existence of Merger Sub ceased; Opendoor survived and became a wholly owned subsidiary of SCH, which was renamed Opendoor Technologies Inc.

 The Business Combination was accounted for as a reverse recapitalization, in accordance with GAAP.
 Under the guidance in ASC 805, Opendoor Technologies was treated as the "acquired" company for financial reporting purposes.
-Opendoor Labs Inc. was deemed the accounting predecessor of the combined business, and Opendoor Technologies, as the parent company of the combined business, was the successor SEC registrant, meaning that our financial statements for previous periods will be disclosed in the registrant's future periodic reports filed with the SEC.
+Opendoor was deemed the accounting predecessor of the combined business, and Opendoor Technologies, as the parent company of the combined business, was the successor SEC registrant, meaning that our financial statements for previous periods will be disclosed in the registrant's future periodic reports filed with the SEC.
 The Business Combination had a significant impact on our reported financial position and results as a consequence of the reverse recapitalization.
 The most significant changes in Opendoor Technologies' reported financial position and results are a net increase in cash of \$970 million.
-The increase in cash includes approximately \$600 million in proceeds from the private placement ("PIPE Investment") consummated substantially simultaneously with the Business Combination, offset by additional transaction costs for the Business Combination.
-The transaction costs for the Business Combination are approximately \$44 million, of which \$14.5 million represents deferred underwriter fees related to SCH's initial public offering.
+The increase in cash includes approximately \$600 million in proceeds from the private placement ("PIPE Investment") consummated substantially simultaneously with the Business Combination, offset by additional transaction costs for the Business Combination are approximately \$44 million, of which \$14.5 million represents deferred underwriter fees related to SCH's initial public offering.